kexiZeroing/kexiZeroing.github.io/src/posts/react-server-side-rendering.md

 3. Server inserts the markup into a HTML template and sends the HTML response back to the browser.
 4. Browser renders the HTML, downloads the client-side JavaScript bundle, and “hydrates” the HTML.

-> If you follow semantic HTML principles, most of your app should work even before React has hydrated.
-Links can be followed, forms can be submitted, accordions can be expanded and collapsed (using `<details>` and `<summary>`).
-For most projects, it's fine if it takes a few seconds for React to hydrate.

 Let’s create a simple React component App.
 We will render this component on the server-side and hydrate it on the client-side.

 ```js